O-ring FKM

 Due to the fluorine content and the associated broad chemical resistance, as well as the excellent high-temperature behaviour, seals made of FKM are used in the automotive industry, the chemical, pharmaceutical and process industry, the aerospace industry and the oil and gas industry.

-PERTEC® CIP FKM especially for the process and food industries - Discover also our standard range of HITEC® FKM and NORMATEC® FKM
+Discover our standard range of HITEC® FKM and NORMATEC® FKM

-Angst+Pfister also has a stock range of FKM HITEC® and FKM NORMATEC® in green and black.
+Angst+Pfister has a stock range of HITEC® FKM and NORMATEC® FKM’s in green and black.